awsdocs/amazon-mq-developer-guide/doc_source/security-authentication-authorization.md

-# Messaging Authentication and Authorization for ActiveMQ<a name="security-authentication-authorization"></a>
+# Integrating ActiveMQ brokers with LDAP<a name="security-authentication-authorization"></a>

+**Important**
+LDAP integration is not supported for RabbitMQ brokers\.

-You can access your brokers using the following protocols with TLS enabled:
+You can access your ActiveMQ brokers using the following protocols with TLS enabled:
 + [AMQP](http://activemq.apache.org/amqp.html)
 + [MQTT](http://activemq.apache.org/mqtt.html)
 + MQTT over [WebSocket](http://activemq.apache.org/websockets.html)